18 Fabulous Fall Fundraisers for Schools, Clubs, Teams, Anyone

 If you’re short on volunteers, consider simpler fundraising ideas like product sales, virtual fundraiser activities, and live events that don’t require more than 10-15 people to run things such as:

-MemberHub Virtual Fundraisers - With options like online auctions, raffles, and crowdfunding campaigns, it’s easier than ever to raise the much-needed funds for your cause with our partners at MemberHub – all virtually and seamlessly.
+- Givebacks Virtual Fundraisers: With options like online auctions, raffles, and crowdfunding campaigns, it’s easier than ever to raise the much-needed funds for your cause with our friends at Givebacks (previously MemberHub) – all virtually and seamlessly.

-Tag Football Game - Host a faculty versus students tag football game and task the players with asking friends, colleagues, neighbors, and family to buy tickets to this special event.
-(Pro Tip: Pair with a concession stand fundraiser or MemberHub Raffle for maximum profits.)
+- Tag Football Game: Host a faculty versus students tag football game and task the players with asking friends, colleagues, neighbors, and family to buy tickets to this special event.
+(Pro Tip: Pair with a concession stand fundraiser for maximum profits.)

-Virtual Dares for Dough - Make a list of funny and bizarre tasks that school leaders, older students and parents will (voluntarily) do in exchange for donations.
-(Pro Tip: Use MemberHub’s Auction tools to make this task a breeze!)
+- Virtual Dares for Dough: Make a list of funny and bizarre tasks that school leaders, older students and parents will voluntarily do in exchange for donations.
+Use SignUp to have participants sign up for challenges they wish to complete.
+Then, using the MemberHub auction software to set a minimum price, have supporters bid on the dares.
 Will the 2nd grade teacher plank in the drop-off line, will the principal shave his head, will the coach wear a crazy wig for a day, will the student council race to eat a pudding cup with no hands?
-Ask volunteer participants to sign up for challenges they wish to complete.
-Then, using the MemberHub auction software to set a minimum price, have supporters bid on the dares.
 All dares are completed on the same day or designated time period.